calebchampion/P2WPKH_BIP84_Addresses/README.md

 9. Last, calculate the addresses of all keys by hashing the child public key with ripemd160(bech32("bc", child public key)) to get it in (bc1q) **P2WPKH address** form.

 ### Directions
-Need to download "english" file as it is the bip39 wordlist used for conversion.
-Just change "english" to the file path and name.
+Need to download "BIP39_words" file as it is the bip39 wordlist used for conversion.

 Some packages are already included in pip if download is recent enough.